 Waag’s main task in the project is to introduce and support a co-creation process on a local level, so that the craft partners will involve the most relevant expertise in the field of 'their' craft – and in technology – to come up with the most fitting solutions for their context.

-As an expert in co-creation, we will coach and support each pilot partner on hosting activities with local craftsmen, museum staff, stakeholders, visitors and other people with knowledge and expertise that will contribute to shaping the content for digitalisation, and the conceptualisation of solutions for knowledge transfer.
+As an expert in co-creation, we will coach and support each pilot partner on hosting activities with local craftsmen, museum staff, stakeholders, visitors and other people with knowledge and expertise that will contribute to shaping the content for digitisation, and the conceptualisation of solutions for knowledge transfer.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 822336.